B0neShAd0w/Hacktoria/Lost Down Under.md

 ![Screenshot 2022-11-30 124121](https://user-images.githubusercontent.com/117080369/204877422-26ac532e-eec7-47f0-b180-7522b9801340.png)

-Clicking on the 1st hit gave me the address, search the address in Street View and moving around to the other side of the building gives us confirmation of our location.
+Clicking on the 1st hit gave me the address, search the address in `Street View` and moving around to the other side of the building gives us confirmation of our location.

 ![Screenshot 2022-11-30 124002](https://user-images.githubusercontent.com/117080369/204877542-9fecfba8-e4e3-4d00-bad8-388fcc0502e1.png)

 Let's make a note of the exact location: 99 Furlong Road, Cairnlea, Victoria, Australia.

 Location 2:
-This is the easiest as the image gives us a name of a schol, so let's search for `St Martin de Porres parish School, Australia` on <a href="https://www.google.co.uk/maps">Google Maps</a>
+This is the easiest as the image gives us a name of a school, so let's search for `St Martin de Porres parish School, Australia` on <a href="https://www.google.co.uk/maps">Google Maps</a>

 ![Screenshot 2022-11-30 120459](https://user-images.githubusercontent.com/117080369/204877976-6b415f3e-1345-4bb1-ac9d-de39d5d24f84.png)